Resource Type: Tools & Guides

 The information in this resource is intended only to provide educational information.
 This profile describes the estimated benefits, activities, resources, and leadership needed to implement a strategy to improve child health.
 This information can be useful for planning and prioritization purposes.

 • A sugary drink excise tax is an excise tax assessed on manufacturers, bottlers, and/or distributors of sugary drinks based on the size of the sugary beverage distributed to consumers.
-This profile is specific to a sugary drink excise tax of 1 cent per ounce.
+This profile is specific to a sugary drink excise tax of 1 cent or 2 cents per ounce.

 What population benefits?